For many families, childcare vouchers will save them more money than Tax-Free Childcare (TFC). Help your staff understand what’s best for them.

 Most importantly, keep your childcare voucher scheme open for employees that would still like to use it.
 You’ll still make Employer’s NI savings and it’ll really help them to manage their childcare costs and work-life balance.

-We’ve put together a toolkit to help you promote your scheme and explain TFC to your employees.
-This will help them to make the right choice once TFC launches.
-If you have a scheme with us, we’ll also talk to your employees who take childcare vouchers, to help them understand their options.
+To help parents make an informed choice, we’ve put together a toolkit to help you promote your scheme and explain TFC to your employees.
+If you have a scheme with us, we’ll also contact your employees who take childcare vouchers, to help them understand their options.

 - Share this website and tools with them to help them understand their options